 You can only cancel a payment if the person you sent money to hasn’t yet enrolled with Zelle.
 To check whether the payment is still pending because the recipient hasn’t yet enrolled, you can go to your activity page, choose the payment you want to cancel and then select “Cancel This Payment.”

 If the person you sent money to has already enrolled with Zelle, the money is sent directly to their bank account and cannot be canceled.
 This is why it’s important to only send money to people you know and trust, and always ensure you’ve used the correct email address or U.S. mobile number when sending money.

 If you sent money to the wrong person, we recommend contacting the recipient and requesting the money back.
-If you aren't able to get your money back, please call your bank's customer support.
+If you aren’t able to get your money back, please call bankHometown Customer Care for help at 888.307.5887.

 Money sent with Zelle is typically available to an enrolled person within minutes1.
 Ask your friends and family to enroll with Zelle before you send them money – this will help them get your payment more quickly.

-If you send money to someone who isn't enrolled with Zelle, they will receive a notification prompting them to enroll.
+If you send money to someone who isn’t enrolled with Zelle, they will receive a notification prompting them to enroll.
 After enrollment, it may take between 1 and 3 business days for your recipient to receive their first payment.
 This is a security feature of Zelle designed to protect you when you’re sending or receiving money with Zelle.

 Yes!
 They will receive a notification via email or text message.

 IS MY INFORMATION SECURE?

 Keeping your money and information safe is our top priority.
 When you use Zelle within our mobile app or online banking, your information is protected with the same technology we use to keep your bank account safe.